The connector has to be right

 (i) Alexander the Great contracted malaria in Asia.
 As a result, he died.

-It would be inappropriate to use therefore here.
-The reason is that it introduces logical consequences, which tend to be inevitable, and dying is not a logical consequence of contracting malaria (some people recover instead).
+It would be inappropriate to use therefore or consequently here.
+The reason is that they introduce logical consequences, which tend to be inevitable, and dying is not a logical consequence of contracting malaria (some people recover instead).
 The difference between the two meanings even applies to (h): therefore would suggest that the language of colonisers always establishes itself in colonies, whereas as a result simply introduces a result without suggesting anything about its inevitability.

-An associated difference is that logical consequences tend to be ideas rather than real-world events, so that it is ideas that are usually found after therefore.
+An associated difference is that logical consequences tend to be ideas rather than real-world events, so that it is ideas that are usually found after therefore and consequently.
+This tendency is especially evident in the use of these words in argumentation, linking an opinion statement with preceding evidence (see 167.
+Ways of Arguing 1).

 Problem 5: “that is why”